falkecarlsen/chwifi/README.md

 # chwifi
-This script eases network-switching for users who connect wirelessly at home and at a workplace employing a rolling-password model for their wireless networks by automatically configuring network profiles according to locally cached passwords.
+This tool automates network-switching for users who connect wirelessly at home and at a workplace employing a rolling-password model for their wireless networks by automatically configuring network profiles according to locally cached passwords.

-Through scripting CAS-login, downloading currently available four passwords, caching them locally, and matching daily password with given date, automatic network-manager profile configuration is achieved for following three days.
-If `chwifi` has been invoked within the previous three days, the current daily password will be cached and available for automatic configuration.
+Through scripting CAS-login, downloading currently available passwords, caching them locally, and matching daily password with given date, automatic network-manager profile configuration is achieved for following days specified by service.
+In the case of Aalborg University; if `chwifi` has been invoked within the previous three days, the current daily password will be cached and available for automatic configuration, thus ensuring no manual input for consecutive five-day workweeks.

 Note that this script has been developed specifically for use at Aalborg University's campuses but should be easily adaptable to other CAS-like authentication systems.

 ## Configuration
 All configuration is located in the `config` file.
 Note that most can be left to defaults.

-For `chwifi` to automatically cache passwords, edit `config` with appropriate credentials:
+For `chwifi` to automatically cache passwords, edit `config` with appropriate credentials.
 ```shell
 # Credentials for CAS-authentication system.
 username="username"